Ontario Arts Council (OAC)

 -Video projects, including music videos

--Recordings of film scores/soundtracks, video projects or incidental music for dance or theatre productions
+-Recordings of film scores/soundtracks as part of a movie/video production, video projects or incidental music for dance or theatre productions

-Applications are available online approximately two months before the deadline.
+Applications are available in Nova approximately two months before the deadline.

 Grant notification will be available approximately four months after each deadline.